AU-BCE-EE/Pedersen-2023-sep-and-plasma-treat/README.md

 The script `main.R` calls all others.

 ## 'scripts-ESA'
-MatLab scripts for processing ESA data.
+MatLab script for processing ESA data, example provided.
+Raw data (images) not provided as they are too large.
 Results of statistical analysis of ESA data (ESA_231218.xlsx).